armory/documentation/_spinnaker/operator.md

             <<CONTENT>>
     ```

-    More details on [SpinnakerService Options](../operator-config) on `.spec.spinnakerConfig.profiles` section
+    More details on [SpinnakerService Options](../operator-config/#specspinnakerconfigprofiles) on `.spec.spinnakerConfig.profiles` section

 4. Export Spinnaker settings.

-    If we have configured spinnaker settings, we will need to migrate these profiles to `SpinnakerService` manifest.
+    If we have configured spinnaker settings, we will need to migrate these settings to `SpinnakerService` manifest.

     Let's identify the current settings under  `~/.hal/default/service-settings`